andy-chiodi/smoke_planner_WRF-4km-PNW/README.md

 -The WRF archive in this case underwent a domain change in October 2011.
 Files with the grid listed in the file name, for example the PyFerret script `main346x265.jnl` is meant for the original, pre 18 October 2011 grid.
 Files without the horizontal grid listed are meant for the 18 October 2011 - 2020 period.

 -Typically, these scripts are executed in Python from a command line, wherein the PyFerret scripts are executed as a pseudo-python module.
-For example: typing the following in a command line `python wrf.py daylist hourlist main.jnl` will run the script `main.jnl` over each day and hour listed in the daylist and hourlst files (see next step for more information)
+For example: typing the following in a command line `python wrf.py daylist hourlist main` will run the script `main.jnl` over each day and hour listed in the daylist and hourlst files (see next step for more information)

 -Some of these scripts are coded to read in data from a given directory and save files to another given directory.
 The lines of code specifiying these directories will need to be changed to suit the local environment